bunsanweb/bunsanweb/readme.md

 We'd attend to the
 [Decentralized Web Summit 2018](https://decentralizedweb.net/sciencee-fair).

-We’re working hard to prepare explanatory material about bunsanwe.
+We're working hard to prepare explanatory material about bunsanweb.
-But we’d love for you to check out what we’ve created and leave any questions or comments you have.
+But we'd love for you to check out what we’ve created and leave any questions or comments you have.
-We’d be happy to answer any questions[here](issues/2).
+We'd be happy to answer any questions on the [issue comments](../../issues/2).

 ## Resources